jeremybennett/torcs/installer/windows/readme_for_user.txt

 Licenses
 --------
 Be aware of that not the whole TORCS distribution content has the same license.
-Especially the cars in the cars/kc-*, cars/pw-* and cars/vm-* directories have special licenses, have a look at them.
+Especially the cars in the cars/kc-* and cars/pw-* directories have special licenses, have a look at them.
 The rest of the distribution is licensed according the GPL and the Free Art License.